Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Conclusion

-We present \dtc: a general framework for finding optimal decision trees using dynamic programming (DP). \dtc{} can optimize a broad range of objectives and constraints, including nonlinear objectives, multiple objectives and non-additive objectives, provided that these objectives are separable.
+We present \dtc: a general framework for finding optimal decision trees using dynamic programming (DP). \dtc{} can optimize a broad range of objectives and constraints, including nonlinear objectives, multiple objectives, and non-additive objectives, provided that these objectives are separable.
 We apply DP theory to provide necessary and sufficient requirements for such separability in decision tree optimization tasks and introduce the new notion order preservation that guarantees the principle of optimality \citep{bellman1957dp}.
 We show that these results are more general than the state-of-the-art general DP solvers for decision trees \citep{nijssen2010dl8_constraints,lin2020generalized_sparse}.

-We illustrate the generalizability of \dtc{} on four application domains, two of which are not covered by the previous general DP solvers.
-For each we present a separable optimization formulation and compare \dtc's scalability to the domain-specific state-of-the-art.
+We illustrate the generalizability of \dtc{} in five application domains, two of which are not covered by the previous general DP solvers.
+For each, we present a separable optimization formulation and compare \dtc's scalability to the domain-specific state-of-the-art.
 The results show that \dtc{} sustains or improves the scalability performance of DP methods, while being flexible, and outperforms mixed-integer programming methods by a large margin on these example domains.

 \dtc{} allows for a much broader set of applications than presented here.
 Therefore, future work should further investigate \dtc's performance on, for example, regression tasks and other non-additive objectives. \dtc{} could also be used to further develop optimization of trees that lack explanation redundancy \cite{izza2022dt_exp_redundancy}.
 Finally, \dtc{} could further be improved by adding multi-way branching and allowing for continuous features.